 How to Borrow Seeds

-- Select up to 5 packages from the seed collection. (one pack/plant variety limit)
+- Select up to five packages from the seed collection (one pack/plant variety limit) and your pickup location.

 How to Donate and Return Seeds

 Once you have collected seeds from your easy-to-save crops, set aside some for yourself and some for the library in clearly labeled containers.
 Please put seeds for the library in seed packages provided by the library.
 Bring your labeled seeds to the Library, so they can entered into the Seed Library.